parteincerta/dotfiles/notes/macos-maintenance.md

   - Install App Store updates.
   - Open all updated applications and make sure they're working as intended.

+- Check if SiP is enabled and disable it if necessary:
+  - `csrutil status`.
+  - [Disable SiP][macos-maintenance-07].

 - Re-disable `softwareupdated` and `syspolicyd`, in case they were disabled.
   ```
   sudo launchctl bootout system/com.apple.mobile.softwareupdated